dzfinch/maeson/docs/installation.md

-# Installation Guide for MAESon 📦🚀
+# Installation Guide for MAESON 📦🚀

-MAESon is available on PyPI, making it easy to install and use.
-Follow the steps below to set up MAESon on your system.
+MAESON is available on PyPI, making it easy to install and use.
+Follow the steps below to set up MAESON on your system.

 ## Prerequisites 🛠
-Before installing MAESon, ensure you have the following:
+Before installing MAESON, ensure you have the following:
 - **Python 3.8+** installed on your system.
 - **pip** (Python package manager) updated to the latest version
 - Recommended: A virtual environment (e.g., `venv` or `conda`) for package management